Register as a host

 Host registration overview

-By May 1, 2025, short-term rental hosts must have registered their short-term rentals with the provincial short-term rental registry to operate in B.C.
+Short-term rental hosts must register their short-term rentals with the provincial short-term rental registry to operate in B.C.

-Registration must be completed by one of the following people who could be responsible for operating the short-term rental:
+Registration must be completed by one of the following people who is responsible for operating the short-term rental:

 • A property host: A person who is legally entitled to possession of a property where short-term rental accommodation services are provided, and who has responsibility for arranging the short-term rental offer

-• A co-host who is responsible for managing the short-term rental on behalf of the property host must be added as a required secondary contact during registration
+• A co-host who is responsible for managing the short-term rental on behalf of the property host can be added as a required secondary contact during registration

 • A co-host who only assists the property manager can be added as an optional secondary contact